Let’s just start with me. My name is Harold Alfano, or Happy… I played a character ‘fonzdot‘ in another life.

 I was working towards a trail guiding application in my spare time before that, and had decided that in the next year I would find a job with a flexible schedule in Canmore or Jasper to continue down that path.
 The career I was following before was not the life I wanted anymore, and taking the required courses, to trail guide treks on my days off, seemed like a great way to share my lifelong love and knowledge of the backcountry.

 Recently, I sustained a second workplace head injury in Canmore.
 I spent Christmas in the hospital, and when I got out, I was told I was moving out of my place.
-Long story short, as I do not recall much until January, I was cleared for physical activity months ago and am in the best health of my life.
-Work waited 2 weeks after full clearance before replying with, ‘We are laying you off.’.
+Long story short, I need to find something to do with my life.

 I am mostly concerned about not being able to plan AHikeForMentalHealth.com’s 2018 events, as there was a ton to do.
 I had a really hard time getting back to screens and that was clearly an issue.
 I feel like I let everyone down, specifically because I have been letting everyone down.